BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 * **Simplified Processing** - Transactions are validated and settled internally within the mint, reducing complexity and avoiding potential delays associated with routing and liquidity issues in the Lightning Network.

-* **Consistent Speed** - Ecash systems offer consistent transaction speeds regardless of network conditions, unlike the Lightning Network, where speed can be affected by route complexity and node availability.
+* **Consistent Speed** - Ecash systems offer consistent transaction speeds regardless of network conditions, unlike the Lightning Network where transaction speeds can be affected by channel capacity, node connectivity, and node hardware.

+* **Enhanced Privacy** - Blinded signatures safeguard user identities and total balances.
+While the mint can see amounts for individual transactions (like paying an invoice or swapping proofs), it cannot associate these with specific users or determine anyone's total ecash holdings, as there are no user accounts.

 ---
-### Ecash protocols
+### Ecash Protocols

 {% include picture.html
    image = "/assets/images/guide/how-it-works/ecash/ecash-protocol-logos@1x.jpg"